| |

 This is where the child can see the book clearly but continues to skip words and lines when reading.
 This is where the child can read the words on the page to you but has to use so much mental effort in keeping their eyes tracking and focussed that they do not comprehend what it is that they read.
 Vision skill deficits make homework difficult and keeping up in class a challenge.
 They make a child that is bright appear to struggle constantly with the school work load.

 In order for your child to love school and love to learn, often we need to break down the visual barriers that are holding them back.
-If you want to learn more about the Smart Vision approach to vision care, click here.
+If you want to learn more about the Smart Vision approach to vision care, book an appointment for a thorough eye check-up or Call the Bondi clinic on (02) 9365 5047 or the Mosman clinic on (02) 9969 1600.

 Make sure your child has the vision skill sets necessary for a successful and rewarding school year.
 Ready, set, go!